 - 1) Review the equipment: The apparatus consists of a laboratory-model mass-springdashpot system with displacement transducers (LVDTs or Linear Variable Differential Transformers) for measuring x(t) and $x_s(t)$ .
-The output from the LVDTs goes to the Macintosh data acquisition board.
+The output from the LVDTs goes to the data acquisition board.
 An electric motor and controller, acting through a scotch yoke, allow a sinusoidal forcing function to be applied to the system.
-Note that the controller dial readings are arbitrary; frequency and period data must be obtained from your computer plots. - 2) Safety precautions: Keep long hair and loose clothing well away from the electric motor, pulleys, and other moving parts. - 3) Using the data acquisition programs: As with the slider-crank lab, these programs use LabView on the Macintosh.
-The four programs you will be using for part A are: "FreeAcq," (Fig. II.5) for making measurements of the unforced system; "FreeSim," (Fig. II.6) for simulation of same; "ForcedAcq," (Fig. II.7) for measurements of the system with a sinusoidal forcing function; and "ForcedSim," (Fig. II.8) which may be used for simulation of the forced system.
+Note that the controller dial readings are arbitrary; frequency and period data must be obtained from your computer plots. - 2) Safety precautions: Keep long hair and loose clothing well away from the electric motor, pulleys, and other moving parts. - 3) Using the data acquisition programs: The four programs you will be using for part A are: "FreeAcq," (Fig. II.5) for making measurements of the unforced system; "FreeSim," (Fig. II.6) for simulation of same; "ForcedAcq," (Fig. II.7) for measurements of the system with a sinusoidal forcing function; and "ForcedSim," (Fig. II.8) which may be used for simulation of the forced system.
 Although somewhat different in appearance and function, the programs share the following features: - a) Set-up: The data acquisition programs automatically convert the voltage output of the LVDTs to meters.
 To do this, they need a set of conversion factors, which are on a label on the mass-spring-dashpot base board.
-After starting a measurement program, press the SET-UP button and check that these numbers have been entered correctly.

-- b) Saving data: Pressing the SAVE button stores your current data on disk, for comparison later to the simulation.
-Any previous data are erased.
-The data file is only used by the simulation programs FreeSim and ForcedSim; it is not available to the data acquisition programs. - c) Cursors: You may find it convenient to obtain numerical data from your plots using the cursors, rather than using a ruler.
+After starting a measurement program, make sure that the sensitivity and offset values on the left hand side of the window match the values listed on a small sheet of paper in front of the apparatus.
+Also please enter your name in the box provided. - b) Running the Program: To run the program, you must hit the white arrow in the top left of the screen.
+If this arrow is black, that means that the program is already running.
+For the data 8 - c) acquisition programs, a green box on top will define the amount of time the program will record the motion of the mass-spring after hitting the arrow.
+To reset the data acquisition, press on "STOP without Saving" and then press the white arrow to begin again. - d) Saving data: After getting data pressing the "Save and STOP" button stores your current data on disk, for comparison later to the simulation.
+Any previous data is erased.
+The data file is only used by the simulation programs FreeSim and ForcedSim; it is not available to the data acquisition programs. - e) Cursors: You may find it convenient to obtain numerical data from your plots using the cursors, rather than using a ruler.
 Two cursors are available, one indicated by a circle and one by a square.
 To use a cursor, use the mouse to drag it to the point you want to measure.
-The x and y values of the point you have chosen will appear above the graph, in the row corresponding to that cursor. $\Delta x$ and $\Delta y$ are also displayed, showing the respective x and y distances between the two cursors.
-This is particularly useful for measuring the period of a waveform: put one cursor at a specific point on one cycle, and the other at the same point on the next cycle (e.g., the top). $\Delta x$ then equals the period in seconds.
-(For best accuracy, you should utilize every full cycle on the screen.
-For example, if three cycles are displayed, you should measure the time elapsed from the start of the first cycle to the end of the third, and then divide $\Delta x$ by three to obtain the period.)
+The x and y values of the point you have chosen will appear above the graph, in the row corresponding to that cursor.
+For best accuracy, you should utilize every full cycle on the screen.
+For example, if three cycles are displayed, you should measure the time elapsed from the start of the first cycle to the end of the third, and then divide $\Delta x$ by three to obtain the period.